lilxyzw/VRCLightVolumes/Documentation/HowToUse_TVScreensIntegration.md

 > Make sure that `Enable Mip Maps` and `Auto Generate Mip Maps` are **Enabled** in the texture’s import settings.

 4. Add all Light Volumes you want to control to the `Target Light Volumes` list.
 It's usually a one additive light volume.
 5. **Optionally:** Add all Point Light Volumes you want to control to the `Target Point Light Volumes` list.
 This can be useful to make other lights to inherit your screen's color.
 6. Tweak the `Intensity` of your additive light volumes in their own LightVolume components.
 Because sometimes GI from a screen can look too dim.

-7. Enable `Auto Update Volumes` in your **Light Volume Setup** to let it update the colors automatically in runtime.

-8. Done!
+7. Done!
 The system will now update the light color at runtime, even affecting avatars.

+>[!TIP]
+> Enabling `Auto Update Volumes` for Audio-Link support is no more required in Light Volumes v.2.0.0

 If you see unwanted **sharp color transitions** in your additive volume, try adjusting the **Color Correction** settings in the Light Volume component.
 Lowering `Shadows` in color correction section usually helps.